Guides

 The chance of drug resistance to PrEP is very low.

-Drug resistance affects PrEP in two different ways.
-Both cases are very rare.
+Drug resistance affects PrEP in two different ways, both of which are very rare.

 1. Drug resistance developing while taking PrEP.